pockethub/PocketHub/README.md

 * [SyntaxHighlighter](https://github.com/alexgorbatchev/SyntaxHighlighter)

-These are just a few of the major dependencies, the entire list of dependencies is listed in the [application's POM file](https://github.com/github/android/blob/master/app/pom.xml).
+These are just a few of the major dependencies, the entire list of dependencies is listed in the [app's POM file](https://github.com/github/android/blob/master/app/pom.xml).

 ## Contributing